How to Fundraise

 Set Your Goal

-Imagine the potential if they donated $1 for every pound of food you raised or every home your visited?
+Imagine the potential if you asked for $1 for every home you visit on Oct.
+31?
 For many of you that is 300, 500, 1000?
 The potential is amazing.

 Engage and Ask Your Network

 Make a list of your networks who you will ask to join you this Trick or Eat campaign.
-This is a great time to let your Aunts, Uncles and Professors know what you are up to!
+This is a great time to let your family and friends know what you are up to!
 By participating in Trick or Eat, you are sharing your time and energy with the community.
 This is a great opportunity to ask your family and friends who won’t be able to join you the night of Trick or Eat to support what you’re doing.

 Start a Challenge